lindseysim/templatize/README.md

 * **`escapeAll`** - If true, all tags are by default HTML special-character escaped.
 Any tag printing unescaped code needs the specific formatting directive.
 See [formatting](#formatting).
 * **`errorOnMissingTags`** - If true, throw exceptions when a data-binding called by the template is missing.
 Otherwise, simply warns in the console and returns empty.
 * **`partials`** - A map of partial templates by name.
 Used to refer to [partials](#partials).

-Options given in a `render()` call will overwrite those set in an interface created with `Templatize.from()`.

-The one exception is custom delimiters for an interface created from `Templatize.from()`.
-In such a case, the original template and any provided partials are preprocessed.
-When calling `render()` on the interface with provided options, the delimiters will not take effect except on any newly provided partials with those options.

 ----------